imo1234/sonaliworld.github.io/README.md

-# sonaliworld - No one cares about my efforts and feeling!
+# sonaliworld - No one cares about my efforts and feelings!
 Thanks! :(